 How to Get Out of a Non-Compete Agreement in Texas

-Getting out of a non-compete agreement in Texas can be tricky.
+Despite Texas courts tending to favor employment mobility, getting out of a non-compete agreement in Texas can be tricky.

 To understand how your might be able to get out of a Texas non-compete agreement, you first must determine what makes a non-compete agreement enforceable – and thus what could make a non-compete agreement unenforceable.

 Start by identifying the consideration that was given by your employer to justify the restrictions set fourth in your noncompete agreement.

 For example, if your employer contends that it gave you confidential information or specialized training as consideration, you’d need to go about proving that the information or training wasn’t actually special.

 Next, you’ll want to consider whether the restrictions in your noncompete agreement are reasonable in scope and duration.